becdetat/hyde-test/test.md

 ---
-title: Test file for Hyde
+title: A new title
-permalink: /test-file-for-hyde
+permalink: permalink
-date: 2023-03-14
+date: 2023-12-14
 ---

-# Test file for hyde
+# Edited content

-This is the content section of the file
+Way-hey, this content has been edited